 Associate Degrees for Transfer (ADT) Students

-CSUN is part of two programs that help you transfer from the California Community Colleges.
+CSUN is part of three programs that help you transfer from the California Community Colleges.
 They can help you complete your bachelor's degree in a timely and cost-effective way.
 The programs are:

 Associate Degrees for Transfer (ADT) are designed to help California community college students transfer to California State University (CSU) schools.
 Unlike regular AA or AS degrees, ADT degrees come with certain benefits.
 Completing an ADT in the arts (an AA-T) or the sciences (an AS-T) at a California community college means you will:

 - Receive priority admissions consideration.
 This is an advantage because certain CSU majors are impacted.
-Learn about CSUN's Transfer Impaction.
+Learn about CSUN's impacted majors.

 - Be admitted with junior standing so you can begin upper-division coursework at a CSU.